CEIU Local No. 613

 6.3 – Donations to Member Events

 The Local Executive can accept requests for donations for celebratory events for members and their families.
 Donations of up to $250 can be made per event.
-Application must be made at least 4 weeks prior to the event and a maximum of $1250 of this type of donation can be made per fiscal year.
+Application should be made at least 4 weeks prior to the event and a maximum of $2500 of this type of donation can be made per fiscal year.
 Approval of such donations will take into consideration:

 - a) The nature of the event